Clash Take the Fifth Tour

 Paul Morley wrote that Detroit was not a Clash city yet, Joe sensed the negativity from stage and grew progressively angry.
 When asked in Detroit for a message for USA he said curtly "Eat less!"
 And at Cleveland Joe had a croaky throat.
 An interview recording does exist from WWWWDetroit FM Radio recorded before the Detroit gig

 The Orpheum Theater, Boston would prove a favourite venue for The Clash and their debut performance here was exceptional, aided by a highly enthusiastic and lively audience who called them back for 2 encores.
 Take The Fifth became exactly that at this gig with Mickey Gallagher making his debut.
-A very good audience recording circulates together with an entertaining phone in show that the band did after the concert on WBCN Boston
+A very good audience recording circulates together with a controversial phone in show that the band did after the concert on WBCN Boston.

 WBCN Boston FM Radio Phone-In Show